-Prepare a display or poster that illustrates an activity from the project manual.
+Prepare a 36" X 48" display or a poster no larger than 36" X 48" and 15" deep that illustrates an activity from the project manual.
 The display should demonstrate an understanding of the composition of plants, the functions of individual plant parts, plant life cycles, and the many ways plants reproduce.
-Include your project journal that documents activity recordkeeping, answers activity questions, and details personal thoughts and ideas.
+Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas in response to each activity.